-- Level 2: Reconsideration by a QIC is an independent review of the initial determination, including the MAC's redetermination.
-For decisions made as to whether an item or service is reasonable and necessary, a panel of physicians or other health care professionals conducts the review. - Level 3: Hearing before an ALJ or a review of the administrative record by an attorney adjudicator within the HHS Office of Medicare Hearings and Appeals (OMHA).
-The amount remaining in controversy must meet the threshold requirement for this appeal level. - Level 4: Review by the Medicare Appeals Council within the HHS DAB.
-192 There are no requirements regarding the amount remaining in controversy for this appeal level. - Level 5: Judicial review in U.S. District Court.
+- Level 3: Hearing before an ALJ or a review of the administrative record by an attorney adjudicator within the HHS Office of Medicare Hearings and Appeals (OMHA).
+197 The amount remaining in controversy must meet the threshold requirement for this appeal level. - Level 4: Review by the Medicare Appeals Council within the HHS DAB.
+198 There are no requirements regarding the amount remaining in controversy for this appeal level. - Level 5: Judicial review in U.S. District Court.
 The amount remaining in controversy must meet the threshold requirement for this appeal level.